iwantmyname/blog/src/2012/03/ddns-dynamic-dns-service-on-your-own-domain.md

 title: Care For Dynamic DNS (DDNS) Updates?
 ----

 Over the past few days we had some requests for a simple API that allows DNS updates for your [domains](https://iwantmyname.com/domains) from the console or from within a script.
 We really wanted this for a long time too so I sat down and looked around for standards already in use.
 The de-facto standard for these sorts of updates seems to be DDNS -- used widely by DynDNS -- which is supported by many routers out of the box.
-We sat down and wrote a DDNS implementation for iWantMyName and you can use it right away.
+We sat down and wrote a DDNS implementation for iwantmyname and you can use it right away.
 No configuration needed, no special stuff to set up, just start using it.
 The call looks like this:

     curl -u "[username]:[password]" \
       "https://iwantmyname.com/basicauth/ddns?hostname=[hostname1]&myip=[IP]"